Business Financing for Retail Stores

 Government Programs and Support for Canadian Retail Stores

-The Canadian government offers a line of programs and support initiatives to help retail stores, access capital and resources to start, grow, and succeed.
-These programs are designed to support entrepreneurship, job creation, and economic development across Canada offering funding to both smaller loans and larger loans.
+The Canadian government offers a range of programs and support initiatives to help retail stores access capital and resources to start, grow, and succeed.
+These programs are designed to support entrepreneurship, job creation, and economic development across Canada, offering funding for both smaller and larger loans.

 Canada Small Business Financing Program